Qqkyu/taboo-cards-api/README.md

 ## Endpoints

 There are currently two endpoints.
-First endpoint returns all of the cards stored in the database.
+The first endpoint returns all of the cards stored in the database.
 The response is the array of card objects.

 ```
 /api/cards
 ```

-Second one randomly chooses one card and returns it.
+The second endpoint randomly chooses one card and returns it.
 The response is a single card object:

 ```
 /api/cards/random